 Busch Gardens Williamsburg Roller Coaster

-Virginia has two super-sized theme parks, including Kings Dominion in Doswell and Busch Gardens in Williamsburg.
+Virginia has two super-sized theme parks—Kings Dominion in Doswell and Busch Gardens in Williamsburg.
 Both bring all the fun with roller coasters, carousels, bumper cars, and plenty of Midway-style carnival games.
-At Busch Gardens, get in line for the Loch Ness Monster, a classic roller coaster that has been entirely re-vamped for the 2024 season.
+This spring, Busch Gardens will introduce its revamped, inverted coaster The Big Bad Wolf: The Wolf’s Revenge.
+Kings Dominion will debut Rapterra, the world’s tallest and longest launched wing coaster.

 8. Go Fruit Picking